-According to the BLS, jobs for medical records and health information technicians were expected to increase 22% from 2012-2022, as a result of the aging population and the higher number of medical procedures they'll need.
-As of May 2013, the average yearly income of medical records and health information technicians was $37,710 (www.bls.gov).
+According to the BLS, jobs for medical records and health information technicians are expected to increase 15% from 2014-2024 as a result of an aging population needing more medical procedures.
+In May, 2015, the average yearly income of medical records and health information technicians was $40,430 (www.bls.gov).

-While Salary.com reports some employers do not require medical records clerks to hold more than a high school diploma, the BLS indicates most prefer to hire medical records clerks with an associate's degree and, sometimes, additional credentials.
+The BLS indicates that most employers prefer to hire medical records clerks with an associate's degree and, sometimes, additional credentials.
 Medical records clerks may earn an associate's degree that includes courses in coding systems, health care reimbursement, anatomy, physiology and data systems.
 In addition, several professional organizations offer credential and certification programs (www.bls.gov).

 Certification, Credentials and Continuing Education Courses